kanaksharmagit/ADRB2-Bioinformatics-Project/README.md

 Query Coverage = 20%

 High query coverage combined with high sequence identity provides stronger evidence of a substantial homologous relationship.

+#### C. E-Value
+Expect value estimates how many matches of similar quality could be expected to occur by chance in database search.

+A lower E-Value indicates more significant match.

+An E-Value approaching zero indicates a highly significant alignment.

+#### D. Bit Score
+It represents the quality of the aligned sequence.\
+Generally higher bit score indicates stronger alignment.

+### 3. Comparative BLAST analysis
+The BLAST results were compared based on:

+- % identity
+- Query coverage
+- E-Value
+- Bit Score
+- Organism
+- Accession number

+The results can be summarized in given table: